If you're using the Classic builder, you can find that article here.

 For each personality type, map out all the possible combinations that would lead to the respondent being that type.
 Here’s an example of all scores that would indicate the person was a ‘Traveler’, remembering that the “tens” (+10 being added to the score) are being used to track this personality type:

-12. Now it’s just a case of transferring all of those score combinations into Logic Jumps in Typeform.
-This tells your typeform which Thank You Screen to jump to based on the personality type.
+12. Now it’s just a case of transferring all of those score combinations into Branching and calculations in Typeform.
+This tells your typeform which Ending to jump to based on the personality type.

-In Beardbrand’s case, they had five personality types, plus one generic one, so this meant six Logic Jumps were set up.
-The Logic Jumps should be applied to the final question, which in their case is the Email question.
+In Beardbrand’s case, they had five personality types, plus one generic one, so this meant six Logic rules were set up.
+The Logic should be applied to the final question, which in their case is the Email question.

-13. Having created the questions, added the scoring, and set the Logic Jumps to move people to custom Thank You Screen, Beardbrand just had some finishing touches left.
+13. Having created the questions, added the scoring, and set the Logic to move people to custom Endings, Beardbrand just had some finishing touches left.
 The team decided to customize the typeform’s theme.
 This would make the quiz fit with their brand and provide a seamless appearance when embedded into the Beardbrand site.

 14. Beardbrand has made the personality quiz front and center of their website.
-The eye-catching home page features a button that take the user to a page where the quiz is embedded.
+The eye-catching home page features a button that takes the user to a page where the quiz is embedded.

 Here’s the home page: